 7. Did you see any hair on the roots?

 Yes, I notice the hair on the roots after 8 days.

 8. Try and pull out one little plant from the cotton wool.
 Were you able to pull it out?
 Why?

-Yes, I was able to pull out but with much efforts as the roots made grip with the cotton.
+Yes, I was able to pull out, but with much effort, as the roots made grip with the cotton.

 Yes, I did see how the roots grip the cotton wool.
 Yes, I think roots hold the soil in the same manner.
 Also, the roots of the plants grown by my friends also made grip with the cotton wools.

 1. What do you think?
 Which of these things listed by Arif and Roopali grow?